DomainDrivenArchitecture/provs/README.md

 * `local`
 * `user123:mypassword@myhost.com` - general format is: <user[:password]@host> -
   * if password is omitted, then ssh-keys will be used for authentication
-  * if password is omitted but option `-p` is provided the password will be prompted interactively
+  * if password is omitted but option `-p` is provided, then the password will be prompted interactively

 **options**
 * `-p` for interactive password question